joel-costigliola/assertj-presentation/PITCHME.md

 - Works for Iterable, array and Stream |
 - Different "contains" assertion flavors |
-- features highlight: extracting and filter |
+- Highlight: extracting and filter features |

 Note:
 * Stream are converted to List to allow multiple assertions since you only consume a Stream once.